mattermost/docs/source/administration/config-settings.md

 **Show Full Name** (`"ShowFullName": true`)

-`true`: Show full name of all users; “false”: hide full name of users from other users including team owner and team administrators.
+`true`: Show full name of all users; `false`: hide full name of users from other users including team owner and team administrators.

 ### GitLab Settings